Nick Madrigal Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Orioles have a 4.22 team ERA that ranks 15th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs allowed (77 total, 1.1 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (80 total, 1.2 per game).

-- The Orioles will send Irvin (1-2) to the mound to make his fifth start of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts through 18 1/3 innings pitched.
+- The Orioles will send Gibson (8-3) to the mound to make his 15th start of the season.
+He is 8-3 with a 3.90 ERA and 58 strikeouts through 83 2/3 innings pitched.

-- His last appearance came on Saturday against the Kansas City Royals, when the lefty tossed 5 1/3 innings, surrendering one earned run while allowing six hits.
+- His last time out was on Sunday against the Kansas City Royals, when the righty threw 6 1/3 innings, surrendering three earned runs while allowing seven hits.

-- The 29-year-old has an ERA of 7.85, with 8.8 strikeouts per nine innings, in five games this season.
-Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.